solid-design-system/solid/CONTRIBUTING.md

 - Run `pnpm verify` at the root directory periodically, particularly, before pushing changes when a pull request is already opened.
 - Every branch should be associated with a PR.
 - Nearly all styles (colors, fonts, sizes etc.) are defined by our design team and provided for usage in our code via tokens (`packages/tokens/src/token.json`).
   Components should use this tokens instead of individual styles as much as possible.
+Only where the tokens do not provide a styling, component specific styles should be added inside the [component-name].ts file
 - Components should be optimized for accessibility.
 Check the website of the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) for more information on accessibility.

 ## Pull Requests